enkessler/cql/README.md

         from features
     end

-This will return a list of all of the feature names in the form of a list of hashes.
+This will return a list of all of the feature names and source lines in the form of a list of hashes.

     [{'name' => 'Feature 1', 'source_line' => 1},
      {'name' => 'Feature 2', 'source_line' => 3},